Beginner Excel Tips to Advance Your Professional Career

-We won’t be exhausting every Excel tidbit but I’m willing to bet you’ll remember the content in this course.
-The overarching theme is mastery versus overload and the goal is to get busy people up and running in Excel as quick as possible.
+We won’t be exhausting every Excel tidbit, but I’m willing to bet you’ll remember the content in this course.
+The overarching theme is mastery versus overload, and the goal is to get busy people up and running in Excel as quickly as possible.

-Even with web apps and the software as a service (SaaS) business model being prevalent as they are, Excel is still used in today’s businesses.
+Even with web apps and the software as a service (SaaS) business model being prevalent, Excel is still used in today’s businesses.
 Sometimes these expensive web based businesses don’t scale very well to a specific calculation or forecast.
 Being able to whip up something quickly can be the difference in the perception of job performance.

 A great example of this is something that happened at one of my jobs:

-I was tasked to show the stats of blocked and allowed emails that were processed by our email filtering system.
-This system had built-in reporting capabilities but it didn’t present the data very well.
+One day I was tasked to show the stats of blocked and allowed emails processed by our email filtering system.
+This system had built-in reporting capabilities, but it didn’t present the data very well.

-So I imported the data in Excel, separated it nicely, and added charts and graphs.
-After I setup the data sheet I added another sheet that predicted the amount of emails in each category that would be received within the next 60 days.
+So I imported the data into Excel, separated it nicely, and added charts and graphs.
+After I set up the datasheet I added another sheet that predicted the number of emails in each category that would be received within the next 60 days.

 Not only was this report a hit with my boss and other management, but I was able to communicate expertise that management didn’t even know I had.

-This report opened the opportunity to jump from being a specialist to an analyst - all this from spending a little extra time in an Excel.
+This report opened the opportunity to jump pay grades, all from spending a little extra time in an Excel spreadsheet.

 The point is Excel is more than a simple office program that runs your home budget.